Xelerex/AutoDrive/README.md

 ## Acknowledgement

-Special thanks to Zhaoyang Hu for sourcing the hardware and car assembly!
+Special thanks to Zhaoyang Hu for sourcing the hardware and the Autodrive unit assembly!

 ## Table of Content:
 1. [Project Objectives](#project-objectives)